rxdock/rxdock/docs/user-guide/docking-strategies.rst

 1. Prepare a MOL2 file for the protein or nucleic acid target, taking into account the atom typing issues described above for MOL2 file parsing.
-The recommendation is to prepare an all-atom MOL2 file and allow rDock to remove the non-polar hydrogens on-the-fly.
+The recommendation is to prepare an all-atom MOL2 file and allow |Dock| to remove the non-polar hydrogens on-the-fly.

    .. important::